Baldock: Notable people

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.
+The town's local radio stations are BBC Three Counties Radio and Heart Hertfordshire (originally BOB FM).
+The local newspapers are The Comet and Hertfordshire Mercury.

 Sport and leisure

 In the town centre there is a small museum next to the Arts and Heritage Centre at Baldock Town Hall.

 Baldock has a Cricket Club with three teams, a Netball Club and a Bowls club all based in Avenue Park.